Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Introduction

-Workflow as a Service (WaaS) is a type of cloud broker that accepts users' workflows along with their specified Quality of Service (QoS) requirements, such as \textit{deadline} and \textit{budget}, and executes these workflows by provisioning and allocating appropriate resources from cloud provider(s).
-While the broker seeks to optimize its own benefits, it also aims to provide sufficient incentives for users to delegate their workflows, primarily by reducing the cost of execution.
-To achieve this, the broker operates through two key components: the \textit{resource provisioner} and the \textit{task scheduler}.
-The resource provisioner is tasked with selecting suitable resources from various service models (IaaS, SaaS, or FaaS) and pricing models (on-demand, spot, and reserved).
-For example, to minimize costs, the provisioner might rent a large VM and use containerization to share it among tasks from multiple workflows.
-Additionally, while most users rely on costly on-demand resources, the provisioner can opt for cheaper alternatives, such as spot instances, by managing their unreliability, or reserved instances for workflows that run over extended periods.
-The scheduler is responsible for mapping the tasks of individual workflows onto the provisioned resources.
-By running multiple workflows concurrently, the scheduler can optimize resource utilization more effectively than scheduling each workflow independently.
-Consequently, the scheduling challenge in WaaS brokers is often referred to as the \textit{Multiple Workflow (or Multi-Workflow) Scheduling Problem (MWSP)}.
+Workflow as a Service (WaaS) represents a class of cloud brokers that accept users’ workflows together with their specified Quality of Service (QoS) requirements, such as \textit{deadline} and \textit{budget}, and execute them by provisioning and allocating suitable resources from one or more CSPs.
+While the broker seeks to maximize its own benefits, it must also provide sufficient incentives for users to outsource their workflows, most notably by reducing execution costs.
+To accomplish this, the broker relies on two primary components: the \textit{resource provisioner}, which is responsible for selecting resources across different service and pricing models, and the \textit{task scheduler}, which maps workflow tasks onto the provisioned resources.
+By executing multiple workflows concurrently, the scheduler can improve overall resource utilization compared to scheduling workflows independently.
+This makes scheduling in WaaS brokers a distinctive challenge, commonly referred to as the \textit{Multiple Workflow (or Multi-Workflow) Scheduling Problem (MWSP)}.